Hisamy/SistemaGestionWendysIceCream/README.md

 # Wendy's Ice Cream Management System
-This project is a mobile-first management system designed to streamline operations for a small ice cream shop.
+This project is a web-based management system designed to streamline operations for a small ice cream shop.
 It provides a digital solution to replace inefficient paper-based processes, offering real-time tracking of inventory, sales, and employee data.

 # Key Features